tamdrashtri/tampersonalblog/content/post/choosing-thesis.md

 ---
-date: "2019-04-28"
+date: ''
-tags: ["college", "reflection"]
+tags:
+- college
+- reflection
-title: "Lessons learned choosing my thesis topic"
+title: Lessons learned choosing my thesis topic

 ---
 I hesitated for many months deciding the topic I want to write for my thesis, both because of the conflict of interests, or whether I want something that is practical or just inherently for fun.
 I decided then to write something that is practical, something that I can practice my skills and improve on it.
 ‍